zwnormal/avocado-schema/schema/README.md

 }
 ```

-If any error occurs, the error will be returned in the format of `HashMap<String, Vec<ValidationError>>`.
-The key of the `HashMap` is path to the field where has validation error, and the `ValidationError` just contains the message of the error.
+If any error occurs, the error will be returned in the format of `BTreeMap<String, Vec<ValidationError>>`.
+The key is path to the field where has validation error, and the `ValidationError` just contains the message of the error.

 Besides creating the schema based on json, the `builder` pattern is also implemented to build the schema by code.